1.

 |

-13. Sri Lanka Wood Pigeon.
+13. Sri Lanka Wood Pigeon Columba torringtonii

 |

-Essentially a montane endemic, being generally seen in the mountains,
+Essentially a montane endemic,

-this arboreal pigeon is also known to descend to much lower elevations
+this pigeon descends to much lower elevations

-Fedric Kelaart (1818-1860) who was a Sri Lankan doctor of Dutch
+Fedric Kelaart (1818-1860), who was a Sri Lankan doctor of Dutch

-origin and was named in 1854 by Blyth.
+origin, and was named in 1854 by Blyth.
 Species name honours Torrington,

 Viscountess, wife of George Byng, Viscount Torrington governor of